-A full-time regular employee may request the College to sponsor membership in an appropriate organization by submitting a request to his or her immediate supervisor.
+A full-time regular employee may request the College to sponsor membership in an appropriate organization by submitting a request to their immediate manager.
 The employee should provide a description of the organization; explain how the membership will benefit the College and the employee; and describe the expected costs and time investments.

-The appropriate Senior Officer will make the determination of the appropriate level of participation.
+The appropriate Senior Officer may make the determination of the appropriate level of participation.